Cosmoglobe: Simulating zodiacal emission with ZodiPy: Conclusions

 \section{Conclusions}

-We have presented software for modelling the thermal emission and scattered sunlight by IPD, as defined by the DIRBE and \Planck\ models, for arbitrary Solar System observers at both infrared wavelengths and sub-THz frequencies.
+We have presented software for modeling the thermal emission and scattered sunlight by IPD, as defined by the DIRBE and \Planck\ models, for arbitrary Solar System observers at both infrared wavelengths and subterahertz frequencies.
 The software is open-source and available on the Python Packaging Index.
-The code is designed to allow for new IPD model additions and updates with new developments to state-of-art models.
+The code is designed to allow for new IPD model additions and updates with new developments to state-of-the-art models.
 Finally, as a validation of the code implementation, we have demonstrated that the software can accurately reproduce the Zodiacal corrections applied in the official analysis of the DIRBE data.

 Currently, ZodiPy only models ZE in intensity.
-Polarization from thermal emission from ZE has never been detected, and is expected to be less than 1\,\% \citep{weinberg1980, onaka2000, ganga21}.
-The scattered sunlight is known to be polarized as a function of the scanning strategy with the scattering angle and elongation, as shown in, e.g., \citet{berriman94} and \citet{takimoto22}.
-Allowing the user to predict the polarized emission at wavelengths where the ZE is dominated by scattered sunlight (1--5~$\mu$m) would help with forecasting future polarized experiments.
+Polarization from thermal emission from ZE has never been detected, and it is expected to be less than 1\,\% \citep{weinberg1980, onaka2000, ganga21}.
+The scattered sunlight is known to be polarized as a function of the scanning strategy with the scattering angle and elongation, as shown in \citet{berriman94} and \citet{takimoto22}, for example.
+Allowing the user to predict the polarized emission at wavelengths where the ZE is dominated by scattered sunlight (1--5~$\mu$m) would help with forecasting for future polarized experiments.
+For a more complete discussion of the intrinsic polarized emission of ZE, readers can refer to \citet{ganga21} and references therein.

 ZodiPy is an integral part of the \textsc{Cosmoglobe} framework.
 Part of \Cosmoglobe's goal is to perform end-to-end analysis using all microwave and infrared datasets to constrain the properties of the sky and the large-scale properties of the Universe.
-This code will be an invaluable tool for characterizing the ZE in archival datasets, such as \textit{COBE}/DIRBE and \textit{Planck}/HFI, as well as future data from \textit{JWST}, \textit{SPHEREx}, and \textit{LiteBIRD}.
+This code will be an invaluable tool for characterizing the ZE in archival datasets, such as \textrm{COBE}/DIRBE and \textit{Planck}/HFI, as well as future data from \textrm{JWST}, \textrm{SPHEREx}, and \textrm{LiteBIRD}.
 A joint analysis will not only help to better decontaminate data with ZE emission, but the joint analysis approach taken by \Cosmoglobe\ will necessarily improve the IPD model from K98.
-In combination with the full Gibbs sampling framework with \texttt{Commander3}, ZodiPy will be used to develop new models and visualize the individual components in an intuitive manner, all while providing the astronomical community at large a simple interface to predict ZE in their own data.
+In combination with the full Gibbs sampling framework with \texttt{Commander3}, ZodiPy will be used to develop new models and visualize the individual components in an intuitive manner, all while providing the astronomical community at large with a simple interface to predict ZE in their own data.